orochaa/remote-file-transfer/README.md

 # `remote-file-transfer`

-Project created based on [wetransfer](https://wetransfer.com/) websile.
+Project inspired by [wetransfer](https://wetransfer.com/).
 Covering all files operations, to be able to transfer files throught a single link.

 ## Upload Page